telerik/maui-docs/controls/listview/overview.md

 * [Different layouts and orientation]({% slug listview-features-layouts %})&mdash;You can choose between the linear and grid layout as well as define the scroll direction of the MAUI ListView layout.

-* [Items template selector]({% slug listview-item-template-selector %})&mdash;The .NET MAUI ListView control exposes an properties for applying different templates to each item based on a specific condition.
+* [Items template selector]({% slug listview-item-template-selector %})&mdash;The .NET MAUI ListView control expose properties for applying different templates to each item based on a specific condition.

 * [Reorder Items]({% slug listview-features-reorder-items %})&mdash;The ListView allows end users to reorder MAUI ListView items through dragging and dropping.